Chaukidanda

 Women Development, a government funded organization is another organization which is actively working in Chaukidanda.
 It holds many training program.
 It organizes cultural programs on the occasion of national and local eves too.
 It is very praised on holding training on making local product and handicrafts.
 It became a successful institution in Chaukidanda towards women empowerment among others.

 There are two social organizations actively working in Chaukidanda.
 Janata Club, Gopinichaur and Indrawati Youth Club, Tintama are main social organizations which are working for "change for good" in society.
 These clubs worked not only in social sector but also worked in education, health awareness, sports activities, cultural programs too.
 People of Chaukidanda love these clubs.

-At the time of the 1991 Nepal census it had a population of 2307 persons living in 460 individual households.
+At the time of the 2021 Nepal census it has a population of 1931 persons.